Learn from anywhere, the beach, the office, or home|Use code: CAMPUS25

 Most popular first-renewal package

-Complete First Renewal includes your choice of electives (one-time 6 Hr Fair Housing requirement)
+Complete First Renewal includes your choice of electives (3 Hr Fair Housing requirement)

 $279.00